binaryphile/binaryphile.github.io/_posts/2018-08-04-approach-bash-like-a-developer-part-7-sourcing.md

 While that returns the filename included with the path, we only want the directory name, so *dirname* finishes the job.
 After that we simply append the relative path to the file we wish to source.

+The only critical thing to this approach is that you don't change the current working directory before you call *readlink* on `$BASH_SOURCE`.

 Note that the quotation marks are important, but we'll get into those in a later post.